Registration is closed for this event...

 A Sense of Proportion: A Glorious Compendium of Methods for Knitting without Tapes and Rulers with Franklin Habit

 A tape measure is wonderful thing.
 So is a knitting pattern.
 But have you dreamt of being freed from both, and working your way from cast-on to finished garment using neither one nor the other?
 You can.
-The history of knitting is full of time-tested methods for using the proportions of the human body–and of the knitting itself–to determine stitch counts, shapings, and measurements to yield garments with a custom fit.
-In this class–part lecture, part practice–students will learn about useful relative proportions of the human body, as well as formulae and folklore for hats, mittens, socks, shawls, and fitted upper garments.
-And yes, you’ll need a tape measure…but not for long.
+The history of knitting is full of time-tested methods for using the proportions of the human body, and of the knitting itself, to determine stitch counts, shapings, and measurements to yield garments with a custom fit.
+Through lecture, and practice students will learn about useful relative proportions of the human body, as well as formulae and folklore for hats, mittens, socks, shawls, and fitted upper garments.
+And yes, you'll need a tape measure…but not for long.

-Yarns: One ball of smooth worsted-weight yarn (Cascade 220, Universal Yarns Deluxe Worsted, or similar) in white or a light solid or semi-solid colorway, about 250-275 yards.
+_One ball of smooth #4 worsted-weight yarn in white or a light solid or semi-solid colorway, about 250-275 yards.

-Needles: For knitting: 1 circular needle, about 16 inches in length; or one pair straight needles, in a size appropriate to give a firm (but not tight) gauge in the yarn selected.
+_1 circular needle, about 16 inches in length or one pair straight needles, in a size appropriate to give a firm (but not tight) gauge in the yarn selected.
 (Students who dislike working in the round on circulars may elect to use equivalent double-pointed needles.)